AnnaMGardner/CS4641Project/index.md

 ## Methods (Anna, Zhenming)

 ## Results (predicion of outcome) (Emma)
+(what results are you trying to achieve? )
 ## Discussion (Emma)
 (best outcome, what it would mean, what is next.....
 ## References (at least 3 - peer reviewed) (Anna, Zhenming)